Content-type: text/html Ray Manning

 I get to the hotel and check in and Karl is not in his room.
 I call Mr Tree and get a shock when it turns out that Karl and Mr Tree went to the airport to meet me and are waiting for me at the airport.
 I just can't stop from laughing at the situation and I finally give them my room number and they say they will come back to the hotel and my room soon.

 On Saturday everyone sleeps a bit late but I get up and have breakfast at the hotel and then wait for others to go.
-Karl and I have lunch while I just have a Sprite since I had breakfast (and they did not).
-Near 1pm Karl and I go in search of a department store for supplies.
-On the way walking to the department store I strike up a conversation with two Thai people and soon there is the possibility of hanging ou with them tonight also.
+Karl and P have lunch while I just have a Sprite since I had breakfast (and they did not).
+Near 1pm Karl and I go in search of a department store for supplies while P goes to get books for study.
+On the way walking to the department store I strike up a conversation with two Thai people and soon there is the possibility of haning ou with them tonight also.
 I tell them to call my room and we can see if we can work something out.
 I have more luck at the department store than Karl does as I get all of the supplies that I need while ne can't quite find a replacement travel bag for one that has just ripped along he zipper as we checked into this hotel.

 We get a ride to the second club and there is also good house/techno/trance music playing though the club is packed with tables (to get people to spend money on drinking) rather than an open space for a dance floor.
 This music is too good though so Karl and I move a few tables around and create some space to at least move around to the music.
 A few other people follow suit but the tables are still there.
 We have fun until only about 1:30 and we walk on back to the hotel.